ahmedsabbah/ispark/README.md

 # If you can not understand any of the previous, It's okay.
 ## My only request is changing the way files(css, js, images) are included to match the way they are included in the templates here.
+## Home page in this project is different than the last version, I tried fixing it as much as I can but there is still some differences.

+# If you have any questions contact me on Whatsapp, Hazem is going to make a whatsapp group for us.